Email marketing is a huge opportunity for your business. From brand building to nurturing leads to making sales,

 Regardless of your industry or goals for email marketing

-your subject lines should contain at least one of these elements.
-They can
+(i.e. sharing company news, generating engagement, or promoting your products/services), your subject lines should contain at least one of these elements.

 and scarcity in an email subject line, when phrased creatively and